Funding and Eligibility for Student Health Center Services

 - Health Insurance is not required to attend Sonoma State University or use the Student Health center.
 SSU has no mechanism for billing of health insurance or other third party payers.

-- All point-of-service user fee charges are due and payable by cash or check at the time of service.
+- All point-of-service user fee charges are due and payable by cash, check or credit card at the time of service.
 A receipt is provided for those wishing to attempt getting reimbursement from their insurance company.

 Regularly enrolled SSU students: